 Mastoidectomy can remove infected bone and growths from the middle ear.
-But it may not improve your hearing in the affected ear.
+But it may not always improve your hearing in the affected ear.
+The mastoid bone can be felt behind the ear.
 During surgery, you will receive general anesthesia.
 Mastoidectomy may take

 Infection and Growths